Call Me Maybe: Cover versions, mashups, and remixes

 On the fourth season of Glee premiere episode "The New Rachel", they covered "Call Me Maybe" as a way to decide who the "new Rachel" will be.
 During the Australian fourth season of The X Factor, the finalists recorded and performed a cover of "Call Me Maybe" as a charity single in aid of Sony Foundation's You Can program.
 Girls Aloud covered "Call Me Maybe" live during their Ten: The Hits Tour.
 Los Angeles comedy punk band Radioactive Chicken Heads recorded a punk rock version of the song in November 2012, also releasing a music video concurrently with their punk rock cover of Taylor Swift's "We Are Never Ever Getting Back Together".
 During the first episode of the eighth season of America's Got Talent, aired on June 4, 2013, the 3 Penny Chorus and Orchestra directed by Arianne Abela did a cover of "Call Me Maybe", arranged by Colin Britt and Arianne Abela.
 "Weird Al" Yankovic briefly covered the song as part of his polka medley "NOW That's What I Call Polka!" for his 2014 album Mandatory Fun.
 For the thirtieth anniversary of MathWorks in 2014, a group of employees created a flashmob-style parody version called "Call Me Nerdy".
-Baltimore rapper JPEGMafia released his own cover for the song as well.
+Baltimore rapper JPEGMafia released his own cover for the song on his mixtape "The Ghost~Pop Tape" under the name Devon Hendryx.
 On September 25, 2020, a short for the Disney Channel show Gravity Falls was released.
 In that short, one of the main characters, Mabel, sings "Call Me Mabel", a parody of the song.